opentensor/bittensor/contrib/CONTRIBUTING.md

  1. [Reporting Bugs](#reporting-bugs)
  1. [Suggesting Features](#suggesting-enhancements)

+## Architecture
+### Overview of Bittensor's architecture

+Bittensor's architecture consists of several key components, including the Bittensor protocol, the wallet, neurons, subtensor, and the Metagraph.
+These components work together to create a decentralized network for AI model training.

+### How the different components interact?

+Neurons in the Bittensor network interact with the Metagraph, a decentralized ledger that keeps track of the state of the network.
+The wallet is used to manage the tokens that are used for incentives in the network.
+The subtensor is a lower-level protocol that handles communication between neurons.

 ## I don't want to read this whole thing I just have a question!